Ekryd/sortpom/README.md

   * 2013-11-23: Hurrah!
 Got a donation.
 Thank you Bastian!
   * 2013-10-13: Released version 2.2.1 which corrects line separators when using xml:space="preserve"
   * 2013-10-01: Hurrah!
 Got an donation.
 Thank you Khalid!
-  * 2013-08-22: Released version 2.2 which contains functionality to use an url as sortOrderFile.
-This means that you can have a centralized, version controlled, sort order file for multiple projects.
-  * 2012-12-22: Split the project into three modules: one for sorting, one for maven plugin support and one for test utils.
   * 2012-11-05: Hurrah!
 Got an donation.
 Thank you Michael!
   * 2012-06-12: Hurrah!
 Got an donation.
 Thank you Reuben!
-  * 2011-11-21: The 0.4.0 plugin is now in the Central repository.
-It is highly recommended to use the 0.4.0 version or later from Central from now on.
-There is no need to include an extra repository location.

 ## Versions ##
 https://github.com/Ekryd/sortpom/wiki/Versions